gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/onboarding.md

 #### Emergency contacts

 - Get the person’s emergency contact information and add it to your work phone.
-Per the [18F Crisis and emergency support guide](https://docs.google.com/document/d/1WcnPOXttX_EteHtyrPK6KDhFMHNGG2bVNB_EzYqfm-k/edit#heading=h.30epgryt0eaj), we want everyone to provide emergency contact information to their supervisor and keep it up to date.
+Per the [TTS Crisis and emergency support guide](https://docs.google.com/document/d/1WcnPOXttX_EteHtyrPK6KDhFMHNGG2bVNB_EzYqfm-k/edit#heading=h.30epgryt0eaj), we want everyone to provide emergency contact information to their supervisor and keep it up to date.
 - Encourage the new employee to share your or another staff member’s contact information with a loved one in case of emergency.

 #### FOIA and what it means for us